yoojchul/csv2mysql/README.md

 2) The name of directory becomes the name of database on mysql.

 3) A table of mysql is made with one csv file.
-The name of table is the same of the file name except ".csv".  ".csv" should be removed from the table name.
+The name of table is the same of the file name except ".csv".   <br>
+ ".csv" should be removed from the table name.

 4) The script commands create tables where the column of the file becomes the field name and fields are as many as columns.